-Exact details on what Yellow restrictions are for Scouting in England are available on The Scouts website, here.
+Exact details on what Green means for Scouting in England is on The Scouts website here.

 For over one hundred years Scouting has brought young people together to teach them skills that give them a better start in life.
 The COVID-19 pandemic has stopped us meeting face to face for much of the last year, but we can still bring young people and adults together with technological solutions.
-With the return of outdoor face-to-face scouting now that we are back in Yellow Readiness we can start to rebuild our Movement and provide young people with the exciting and challenging programmes they love.
+With the return of face-to-face scouting now that we are back in Green Readiness we can start to rebuild our Movement and provide young people with the exciting and challenging programmes they love.
 In my view, Scouting is needed more today than ever before…

 Getting back together Face 2 Face

 Please read the following information and guidelines to ensure compliance and safety and check www.scouts.org.uk for the latest information at any time.

 The Covid Code